rupsaroy305/kaggle-portfolio/Competitions/Predict 1-Year US Stock Returns from Fundamentals/README.md

-#  Stock Return Prediction with CatBoost
+#  Forecasting Stock Returns with CatBoost

 A baseline machine learning solution for predicting **1-year forward returns of US-listed stocks** using company fundamental data derived from SEC filings.